shadow-edge9/CEAM-Task-3D-Image-Classifier/README.md

 * `PIL` (for `Image`)

 ## How to Run the Project
 1. You need not run `model.py` unless `ceam_shapenet_weights.pth` is not found.
-If that i sthe case, run `model.py` first to generate the weights.
+If that is the case, run `model.py` first to generate the weights.
 Along with it you'll generate and save two Analysis Graphs : Accuracy Analysis and Loss Analysis Graphs for both Training and Validation.
 2. Run `predict.py` after typing in the image path.
 You have at your disposal a collection of test images I used myself in the `Test` directory.
 If you wish, you may also test some from the `Dataset` folder

 > If you have Blender, you can run `shape_generator_1.py` and `gradient_shape_generator` **within Blender** NOT in Python.
 The script will not run there.
 The script will generate beautiful 3D renders for you and save it to a folder.

 ## Experimentation Phase
+Tested the model with the 30+ Images from `Test` folder and documented my observations in a presentation.
+Check it out in the drive link above:

 ## Observations and Conclusions
 This section is under construction...
 ## Learnings and Challenge and Bug Fixes